upsuper/default-boxed/README.md

-Similar to the unstable `box` syntax, it semantically doesn't require creating the whole struct on stack then moving to heap, and thus unlike [`copyless`][copyless] or [`boxext`][boxext], it doesn't rely on optimization to eliminate the extra copy, which may still face stack overflow on debug build when creating large struct.
+Similar to the unstable `box` syntax, it semantically doesn't require creating the whole struct on stack then moving to heap, and thus unlike [`copyless`][copyless] or [`boxext`][boxext], it doesn't rely on optimization to eliminate building the struct on stack, which may still face stack overflow on debug build when creating large struct.

-This currently only works with structs with named fields.

 [copyless]: https://crates.io/crates/copyless
 [boxext]: https://crates.io/crates/boxext